-The color space support of this screen is at 99% sRGB, making it enough vibrant for most of the applications.
-Such a color space is not enough for professional use with images, although the color uniformity is really good on this monitor and one can easily do color-critical tasks as long as there is no need for Adobe-RGB color space.
+The colour space support of this screen is at 99% sRGB, making it enough vibrant for most of the applications.
+Such a colour space is not enough for professional use with images, although the colour uniformity is really good on this monitor and one can easily do colour-critical tasks as long as there is no need for Adobe-RGB colour space.
 Moreover, the screen comes factory-calibrated so there is no need to buy expensive calibration tools.
 There can be noticed a bit of banding sometimes due to FRC but other than that, there is almost no issue with the panel.
 If you are not much of a gamer, then we will recommend you to use 8ms response time as the lower 5ms response time introduces a lot of noticeable ghosting.
 There are two 9w speakers within the monitor, which are noticeably better than the speakers of most of the screens.

 3. ASUS Designo MX27UC

 For Budget Artists

 - Flicker-free backlight

 - High PPI leads to great visual clarity